isabella232/events.eclipse.org/.github/ISSUE_TEMPLATE/event.md

 ---
 name: Event
 about: Request an Event website.
-Missing your event on this site?
-Please submit your event via https://newsroom.eclipse.org/node/add/events.
 ---

+Eclipse Foundation Staff can request an Event website by creating this GitHub issue.